desjarlais/restfuloutlook/README.md

 7. Select **Save**.

-**Note**: I did include my registration details in the settings, so it might be possible to just use the tool without registering.
-I would recommend going through the registration process however.
+**Note**: I did include my registration details in the settings, so you can just use the tool as-is without registering.

 ##Questions and comments